Frequently Asked Questions for Expo Narrow Gauge

 If you have a few moments spare then ask any of the layout operators at the show about these topics - they are usually happy to chat!

 There are several societies for Narrow Gauge modellers and some good quality magazines available in Narrow gauge modelling.
-Narrow Gauge World covers all aspects of narrow gauge railways and also has a good modelling section at the end.
 Narrow Gauge and Industrial is a high quality quarterly magazine looking at advanced modelling techniques and layouts.
 Voie Libre is a French publication focusing on narrow gauge and now available digitally in English.
+Narrow Gauge World covers all aspects of narrow gauge railways including modelling.
 Often the Railway Modeller will have Narrow Gauge layouts featured and Continental Modeller always has non standard gauge layouts in abundance.